Oral Acne Medication: What You Should Know

 Isotretinoin is also associated with an increased risk of depression and suicidal thoughts, so it is important to discuss these risks with your doctor before starting treatment.

-Isotretinoin can only be obtained by enrolling in a unique programme called iPLEDGE.
+Isotretinoin can only be obtained by enrolling in a unique program called iPLEDGE.
 This program requires patients to have regular pregnancy tests and to use two forms of birth control while taking the medication, due to the risk of birth defects.

 Dapsone: